DataScience-ArtificialIntelligence/DataStructures/BellmanFordDijkstraSP And PrimsKruskalMST/README.md

 # Lab3: Select a few datasets from the SNAP https://snap.stanford.edu/data/
 Apply a few basic algorithms of Graph https://algs4.cs.princeton.edu/40graphs/ Currently, it is not expected to be proficient in all this.
 Just keep on following and reading the links and instructions shared.
-In long term, you will learn how Code and Data Structures works together.
+In the long term, you will learn how Code and Data Structures works together.

-# Lab 4: To keep symmetry, select anyone of the following network data from the link: https://snap.stanford.edu/data/
+# Lab 4: To keep symmetry, select any one of the following network data from the link: https://snap.stanford.edu/data/
 Social networks : online social networks, edges represent interactions between people Citation networks : nodes represent papers, edges represent citations Collaboration networks : nodes represent scientists, edges represent collaborations (co-authoring a paper)